Skip to content

 For models with a pinhole, use a pin, straightened paperclip or similar tool to perform the action.

 Ensure the router has fully booted up before performing a reset.
-Do NOT press the reset button immediately after powering on, as this may trigger U-Boot failsafe mode.
+Do NOT press the reset button immediately after power-up, as this may trigger U-Boot failsafe mode.

 Repair network